SethCommichaux/IGC/README.md

 # IGC
-Data and code used for the critical analysis of the IGC
+Code used for the critical analysis of the IGC.

-# Foobar
+# Transitive clustering error

 Foobar is a Python library for dealing with word pluralization.